Low Hanging Fruit: Pomegranates and Rosh Ha'shanah

 Exodus 28:33-34 – The robe worn by the High Priest was decorated with pomegranates.

-1 Kings 7:13-22 – Pomegranates were depicted on the temple King Solomon built in Jerusalem, and it is also said that King Solomon designed his crown based on the "crown" of the pomegranate.
+1 Kings 7:13-22 – Pomegranates were depicted on the Temple King Solomon built in Jerusalem, and it is also said that King Solomon designed his crown based on the "crown" of the pomegranate.

-What do you notice about the crown of a pomegranate?
+- What do you notice about the crown of a pomegranate?

-What else in Israel has a crown?
+- What else in Israel has a crown?

-If you were a king or queen, what would you want your crown to look like?
+- If you were a king or queen, what would you want your crown to look like?

 In education, we often use the expression "planting seeds" in reference to instilling a strong foundation that has the ability to grow.
 But what's unique to the seeds of the pomegranate?

 - If they haven't seen the inside, have them use all of their senses to guess: what does it look like, how does it taste, how does it feel?

-To get to the seeds, we have to peel away a tough skin.
+- To get to the seeds, we have to peel away a tough skin.
 What could you learn from the anatomy of a pomegranate?

-Compare the seeds of the pomegranate with the seeds of another common Rosh Hashanah symbol – the apple.
+- Compare the seeds of the pomegranate with the seeds of another common Rosh Ha'shanah symbol – the apple.
 How do the seeds of both fruits compare?